Defined in header <cmath>

 Errors are reported as specified in math_errhandling.

-is finite and non-integer, a domain error occurs and a range error may occur.
+If base is finite and negative and exp is finite and non-integer, a domain error occurs and a range error may occur.

-is zero, a domain error may occur.
+If base is zero and exp is zero, a domain error may occur.

-is negative, a domain error or a pole error may occur.
+If base is zero and exp is negative, a domain error or a pole error may occur.

 If the implementation supports IEEE floating-point arithmetic (IEC 60559):